 7. Use Videos

 Buyer’s want to see your product in action.
-A video that shows how to use your product or how it looks like in action will have a very positive impact on your conversions.
+A video that shows how to use your product or how it looks in action will have a very positive impact on your conversions.

 Think about it, people are always more willing to click on a video than reading a paragraph.